How Much Exercise Does a Goldendoodle Need?

 It is smart to take several safety precautions when exercising with your dog so that everyone can have a good time.
 Here are some of them:

 The first thing you should do is make sure your dog has a collar and ID tag.
-This way, if they happen to get away from you, someone will be able to return them.
+This way, if they happen to get away from you, someone will be able to identiy and return them.
 Have your phone number on the tag and some key information about your dog.
 Keeping your dog on a leash is important in public areas.
-No matter how well trained a dog could be, distracting environments can confuse them and they can run away or not reliably obey your commands.
+No matter how well trained a dog can be, distracting environments can confuse them and they can run away or not always obey your commands.